code-rush/make_frienships/README.md

 make_frienships
 ===============

-This if for my college friends.
-I'm just trying to do some experiments.
+This is a 2048 game for my college friends.
+I'm just trying to learn and do some experiments.